 - The exam is different within each state, and eligibility for licensure can also vary by state.
-Some states may also have additional requirements for LPNs.

 - You are only legally allowed to work in the state in which you took the NCLEX-PN.
 If you move to a different state, you must re-take the exam in order to become legally certified within that state.